 No special procedure is necessary for children from the European Union, the European Economic Area (EEA) or Switzerland.

-However, children from a non-exempted, non-European country will require an extended-stay D visa in order to enter France.
+Children from a non-exempted third country will require a long-stay D visa in order to enter France.
 This visa must be requested at the French consulate closest to your place of residence, at least 2 months prior to your departure for France.
 You may file this request when requesting your visa, should you require one due to your nationality.

 No matter their nationality, scientist’s children under the age of 18 are free to stay in France without a residence permit.